inotives/inotives-tdbot/README.md

 - Pivot points
 - Volume analysis

+## Other Strategies that plan to work on

 #### Scalping Strategy (wip)
 A scalping strategy involves making a large number of small, quick trades throughout the day.
 The goal is to capture very small price movements in a short time.
 Profit from small price changes over a brief period, typically using leverage to amplify returns.